 Additionally, if you’ve had your sore throat for more than seven days, chances are you have strep throat, tonsillitis, or some other bacterial infection that will require antibiotics.
 Another cause of your sore throat might be allergies, or your excessive smoking.
 The solutions to those two problems are obvious: take allergy medication or quit smoking.
 If, however, you just want to know how to get rid of a sore throat, we have some solutions.

 Your coughing is caused by your lungs attempting to empty themselves of the fluids (post-nasal drip) that tend to build up inside of them when you have a cold or the flu.
 Cough drops stop you from coughing, but further complications could arise if you don’t get that mucus out of your system.
 This is just something to be aware of.
+That’s why there are warnings about using cough drops to cut out coughing for more than a couple days.

 Treating a Sore Throat